quasarframework/quasar-testing/packages/e2e-cypress/README.md

 We support scaffolding [code coverage configuration for Cypress tests](https://docs.cypress.io/guides/tooling/code-coverage), when using Vite-based Quasar CLI.

 To generate reports, run `test:e2e:ci` and/or `test:component:ci` scripts.
-Running them both sequentially within the same command (eg. `yarn test:e2e:ci && yarn test:component:ci`) will result in combined coverage report.
+Running them both sequentially within the same command (eg. `pnpm test:e2e:ci && pnpm test:component:ci`) will result in combined coverage report.
 You'll find the generated report into `coverage/lcov-report` folder.

 We provide a [preset configuration][nyc-config-preset] for the coverage report which: